elidourado/twitter-corner-widget/README.md

 # Animated Twitter corner widget

 This is the animated corner widget I use on [elidourado.com](https://elidourado.com) to link to my Twitter account.
-On hover it displays a pleasinf flapping motion.
+On hover it displays a pleasing flapping motion.

 ## Usage